 - 1. Omit any numbered paragraph, the facts of which are not in dispute. - 2.
-In cases involving multiple defendants or designated nonparties where the pro rata liability statute, Section 13-21-111.5, C.R.S., is applicable, see Notes on Use to Instruction 4:20. - 3.
+In cases involving multiple defendants or designated nonparties where the pro rata liability statute, § 13-21-111.5, C.R.S., is applicable, see the Notes on Use to Instruction 4:20. - 3.
 If the defendant has put no affirmative defense in issue, or there is insufficient evidence to support a defense, the last two paragraphs should be omitted.

 - 4. Though mitigation of damages is an affirmative defense, see Instruction 5:2, only rarely, if ever, will it be a complete defense.
 For this reason, mitigation should not be identified as an affirmative defense in the concluding paragraphs of this Instruction.
 Instead, Instruction 5:2 should be given along with the damages instruction appropriate to the claim and the evidence in the case. - 5.
-Other appropriate instructions defining the terms used in this instruction, e.g., Instructions 28:6, defining "public," 28:7, defining "about the plaintiff," 28:8, defining "private" facts, 28:9, defining "very offensive to a reasonable person," and 9:18 to 9:21, relating to causation, should also be given with this instruction. - 6.
-The disclosure must be of a matter that has previously been private, thus excluding information that is already public, available from public records, or which the plaintiff leaves open to the public.
+Other appropriate instructions defining the terms used in this instruction, such as Instructions 28:6 (defining "public"), 28:7 (defining "about the plaintiff"), 28:8 (defining "private facts"), 28:9 (defining "very offensive to a reasonable person"), and Instructions 9:18 to 9:21, relating to causation, should also be given with this instruction. - 6.
+The disclosure must be of a previously private matter, thus excluding information that is already public, available from public records, or that the plaintiff leaves open to the public.
 RESTATEMENT (SECOND) OF TORTS § 652D cmt. b (1977).
 Embarrassing and otherwise private facts are not considered private for purposes of the public disclosure tort after they have been disclosed in an arbitration proceeding in which confidentiality was not required by agreement, order, or rule.
 A.T. v.
 State Farm Mut.
 Auto.
 Ins.
 Co., 989 P.2d 219 (Colo.
-App.), cert. denied (1999). - 7.
-See Notes 8 and 9 of Notes on Use to Instruction 28:4.
+App.
+1999).